 Most frugal and simple option: Simmer 2 cups rice with 4 cups water or broth for about 20 minutes or until tender.
 Season with salt and pepper and top with butter.

 Most frugal and simple option: Drained salmon, seasoned with salt and pepper on crackers or wrapped in lettuce.
-Mix with mayo if desired.
+Mix with mayo, olive oil, or mustard if desired.

 Most simple and frugal options: Hard boiled, soft boiled, poached, or scrambled in butter.
 A super quick source of protein that can be served for breakfast lunch or dinner.